OpenTidalFarm/virtual/ovf/README.md

 - For maximum user friendliness we use the LXDE window manager.
 - FEniCS is installed from the FEniCS PPA packages (<https://launchpad.net/~fenics-packages>).
-- dolfin-adjoint is installed from the libadjoint PPA package (<https://launchpad.net/~libadjoint/>).
+- dolfin-adjoint is installed from the libadjoint PPA packages (<https://launchpad.net/~libadjoint/>).
 - Various helpful utilities such as gedit, Paraview, vim, and emacs are already installed.